 An additional struggle for fibromyalgia patients is the inability to maintain proper blood pressure when faced with a stressor.
 Something as simple as standing up can lead to a drop in blood pressure and symptoms like dizziness or vertigo.

 The term for the body’s mechanism that helps to maintain a constant blood pressure is the baroceptor reflex or simply baroreflex.
 There are a number of factors that go into this process.
 In short, a malfunction in baroreflex can lead to fluctuations in blood pressure that lead to exhaustion, dizziness, and many other symptoms.
 These can be debilitating, especially when heaped on top of the other symptoms of fibromyalgia.

 While research connecting fibromyalgia and baroreflex issues has been well documented for several years now, a very recent study linked this problem to a reduced quality of life for patients.
-It seems the more a person’s baroreflex was affected by fibromyalgia, the lower the patient-reported quality of life scores.
+It seems the more fibromyalgia affects a person’s baroreflex, the lower the patient-reported quality of life scores.
 The researchers assessed patients using the visual analog scale (VAS) for pain and the fibromyalgia impact questionnaire (FIQ) which is the standard assessment test for fibromyalgia patients.

 Is there a natural way to find relief from fibromyalgia symptoms and even problems like blood pressure fluctuations?

 Case studies have linked upper cervical misalignments to both fibromyalgia as well as blood pressure problems.
 Why is this the case?